 Although the city’s roots can be traced back to before the Roman period, modern Vienna has its roots in the nineteenth century.
 The giant Austro-Hungarian empire governed much of central Europe including all or parts of modern day Austria, Hungary, Italy, Germany, Czech republic, Slovakia, Poland, Bosnia, Romania, Serbia and Croatia.
 The empire ended with the First World War leading to a mixed period in Austria and Vienna’s existence.

 For a while, Vienna like Berlin in pre-unification Germany, was a city divided between East and West.
-It’s status as capital of an independent country was restored in 1955 with teh signing of the Austrian State Treaty, a condition of which was that it must remain a neutral state.
+It’s status as capital of an independent country was restored in 1955 with the signing of the Austrian State Treaty, a condition stated it must remain a neutral state.

 What to see

 The Ring Road (Ring Strasse) is where you can find the Opera House, Government buildings and the Hofburg Palace.
 The palace now includes museums and the former royal apartments.
-The Kunsthistorisches Museum houses are treasure from the emperors.
-The dynasties former Summer palace, the Schönbrunn offesr tours and beautiful gardens.
+The Kunsthistorisches Museum houses art treasure from the emperors.
+The dynasties former Summer palace, the Schönbrunn offers tours and beautiful gardens.

 On the Big Wheel (Wiener Riesenrad) you travel in private rooms, being around one hundred years old, it has a great charm, as well as giving lovely views.

 In the Museum Quarter, you are spoilt for choice for culture, bars, cafes and restaurants